Indian Territory: Civil War and Reconstruction

 One component of assimilation would be the distribution of property held in-common by the tribe to individual members of the tribe.

-The Medicine Lodge Treaty is the overall name given to three treaties signed in Medicine Lodge, Kansas between the US government and southern Plains Indian tribes who would ultimately reside in the western part of Indian Territory (ultimately Oklahoma Territory).
+The Medicine Lodge Treaty is the overall name given to three treaties signed in Medicine Lodge, Kansas between the U.S. government and southern Plains Indian tribes who would ultimately reside in the western part of Indian Territory (ultimately Oklahoma Territory).
 The first treaty was signed October 21, 1867, with the Kiowa and Comanche tribes.

 The second, with the Plains Apache, was signed the same day.
 The third treaty was signed with the Southern Cheyenne and Arapaho on October 28.

 Another component of assimilation was homesteading.
 The Homestead Act of 1862 was signed into law by President Abraham Lincoln.
 The Act gave an applicant freehold title to an area called a "homestead" – typically 160 acres (65 hectares or one-fourth section) of undeveloped federal land.
 Within Indian Territory, as lands were removed from communal tribal ownership, a land patent (or first-title deed) was given to tribal members.
 The remaining land was sold on a first-come basis, typically by land run, with settlers also receiving a land patent type deed.
-For these now former Indian lands, the General Land Office distributed the sales funds to the various tribal entities, according to previously negotiated terms.
+For these now former Indian lands, the United States General Land Office distributed the sales funds to the various tribal entities, according to previously negotiated terms.

+It was in 1866 during treaty negotiations with the federal government on the use of the land, that Choctaw Nation Chief Kiliahote suggested that Indian Territory be given the name Oklahoma, which derives from the Choctaw phrase okla, 'people', and humma, translated as 'red'.
+He envisioned an all–American Indian state controlled by the tribes and overseen by the United States Superintendent of Indian Affairs.
+Oklahoma later became the de facto name for Oklahoma Territory, and it was officially approved in 1890, two years after that area was opened to white settlers.